WARP-LAB/WARP-GUIDES-WEBPACK/01-webpack-guide-basic/readme.md

 // ...
 ```

 Add loaders for font files in webpack config.
-We can simply use `file-loader` but as an example use `url-loder` here as a reminder that super small fonts (say iconfonts with few symbols) could be inlined.
+We can simply use `file-loader` but as an example use `url-loder` here as a reminder that there might be those rare cases where base64 inlining in CSS might would make sense.
+Anyways, we set limit so low, that no fonts will be inlined into CSS.

 _webpack.front.config.js_